Why Memory-Keeping Matters for Moms

-Over the course of thirteen years since leaving home, I’d put together precisely one photo album of my semester abroad in Australia, but that was it.
+Over the course of thirteen years since leaving home, I’d put together precisely one photo album.

-It seemed like such a significant experience at the time, and I’d wanted to document it.
+I documented my semester abroad in Australia because it seemed like such a significant experience at the time, and I’d wanted to preserve those memories.